ch1briks/TheFlameInOfUs/README.md

-# TheFlameInOfUs
+# PcHelperBotForTG
-The github repository where I will send the my programs on python and C++
+The github repository where I will send program for control your PC with telegram bot